 35. Take a trip to the library and look for Christmas books

-Please sure your favorite Advent activities in the comments below.
-I would love to hear about your family’s traditions!
+Please share your favorite Advent activities in the comments below.
+I would love to hear about your Best Ever Christmas Family Traditions.

 For more fun Christmas activities for the family check out: